dd9jn/rfc4880bis/crypto-refresh.md

       86 f1 ef b8 69 52 32 9f 24 ac d3 bf d0 e5 34 6d

-### Initial Content Encryption Key

-This key would typically be extracted from an SKESK or PKESK.
-In this example, it is extracted from an SKESK packet, as described above.

-Content Encryption Key:

-      86 f1 ef b8 69 52 32 9f 24 ac d3 bf d0 e5 34 6d

 ### Sample AEAD encrypted data packet

 Packet header: